 The Homegeek model has a simple control panel and is quite easy to use; it just requires selecting the needed pre-set of the variable speed and pushing the On/Off lever to start processing.

 Cleaning.
-The blender is not dishwasher safe and has to be cleaned in a self-cleaning way since it has permanently inbuilt blades; you have to fill the jar halfway with the water and a few drops of soap and run pre-set Clean programs or on the high variable speed for 30–60 seconds depending on the ingredients you used, then rinse and dry.
-You can clean it with a kitchen brush; just remember that the blades are very sharp, and you should avoid touching them.
+The blender is not dishwasher safe and has to be cleaned in a self-cleaning way since it has permanently inbuilt blades; you have to fill the jar halfway with water and a few drops of soap and run pre-set Clean programs or on the high variable speed for 30–60 seconds depending on the ingredients you used, then rinse and dry.
+You can clean it with a kitchen brush; remember that the blades are very sharp, and you should avoid touching them.

 Warranty

-It comes with 1‑year limited warranty.
+It comes with a 1‑year limited warranty.
 However, the brand owner runs a campaign for extending the warranty for 2 or 3 years.
 You have to contact the manufacturer to register an extended 2–3 year warranty for free.
 You can contact customer service only via email; it does not have any telephone or other contacts.

 Summary